-(a) A packing list or other suitable shipping documents shall accompany each shipment and shall indicates: (1) Name and address of consignor: (2) Name and complete address (3) consignee: (3) Government order or requisition number; (4) Government bill of lading number covering the shipped, including item number; quantity, number of containers, and package number; (6) any).
+(a) A packing list or other suitable shipping documents shall accompany each shipment and shall indicates.
+(1) Name and address of consignor: (2) Name and complete address of consignor: (3) Government order or requisition number; (4) Government bill of I dafing number covering the shipment (if any); and (5) Description of the material shipped, including item number, quantity, number of containers, and package number (if any).

-(b) When payment will be made by Government commercial credit card, in addition to the information in its above, the packing list or shipping document: shall include: (1) Cardholder name and telephone number and (2) the term 'Credit Card."
+(b) When payment will be made by Govenment commercial credit card, in addition to the information in icl above, the packing list or shipping document shall include: (1) Cardiolder name and telephone number and (2) the term "Credit Card."